Lily Poritz Miller (left) and

 Visual History Foundation

-survivors chronicling the fate of the Jewish people in the
+the fate of the Jewish people in the cauldron of

 Washington Jewish Week